Please do not contact this university directly.

 - Semester Two: January - May

-- The minimum course load is 60 credits per semester (120 credits per year).
+- The minimum / maximum course load: 60 credits per semester (120 credits per year).

 - The majority of courses are 20 credits each, however there are 10 credit courses and full year courses worth 40 credits.